 Even though the first models of Leica’s M-series cameras were introduced in the 1950s, the Leica M11 is the company’s most up-to-date and feature-packed model.
 It maintains the superb build quality and simple appearance you would anticipate from a camera of this type (and price).
 Still, in addition to that, it incorporates a new 60-megapixel full-frame backside-illuminated sensor and other advancements such as 64GB of built-in storage.

-This makes the Leica M11 the model with the best resolution of any camera in the M-series to date; in fact, it may have the same sensor as the Sony A7R IV, which we’ve seen in other cameras in the series.
-Compared to the 40-megapixel Leica M10-R, this is a significant improvement and makes it possible to create significantly larger prints.
-On the other hand, such a high resolution is extremely unforgiving of even the smallest focusing errors and lens flaws.
+This makes the Leica M11 the model with the best camera resolution in the M-series to date; in fact, it may have the same sensor as the Sony A7R IV, which we’ve seen in other cameras in the series.
+Compared to the 40-megapixel Leica M10-R, this significantly improves and makes it possible to create significantly larger prints.
+But, on the other hand, such a high resolution is highly unforgiving of even the most minor focusing errors and lens flaws.

 Therefore, the M11 is a specialized version of a camera that was already specialized.
-Still, it maintains many endearing qualities that have made the M-series a desirable choice.
+Still, it maintains many endearing qualities that have made the M-series desirable.
 The housing of the black model is partially built of aluminum, in contrast to the more traditional brass and magnesium used in producing the silver model’s housing.
 It is offered in both silver and black iterations.

-These stealthy rangefinders are recognized for the more conventional shooting experience they provide, which is maintained by the camera’s basic controls.
+These stealthy rangefinders are recognized for their more conventional shooting experience, which is maintained by the camera’s basic controls.
 This not only keeps “pure” photography at your fingertips, but it also preserves the experience.

 Leica M11 Features

-The M11 has the best resolution of any camera in the series to date thanks to its full-frame, backside-illuminated CMOS sensor that can record 60 megapixels.
-Because the sensor in the M11 is equipped with Triple Resolution Technology, it is possible to capture DNGs and JPEGs at resolutions of either 60 MP, 36 MP, or 18 MP.
-This gives you the flexibility to choose the resolution that is most suited to the shooting situation at hand.
-Since the sensor is now responsible for metering, there are now more metering options available compared to earlier models in the M-series.
+The M11 has the best camera resolution in the series, thanks to its full-frame, backside-illuminated CMOS sensor that can record 60 megapixels.
+Furthermore, because the sensor in the M11 is equipped with Triple Resolution Technology, it is possible to capture DNGs and JPEGs at resolutions of either 60 MP, 36 MP, or 18 MP.
+This allows you to choose the solution most suited to the shooting situation.
+In addition, since the sensor is now responsible for metering, more metering options are available than in earlier models in the M-series.
 These new options include spot, center-weighted, and multi-field metering (evaluative).

 Leica M11 Build Quality